 “It’s cold in here.”

-Now St Catwg’s is just a small church and there were 29 people in the audience (yes, I counted) and so you can imagine how well all of this carried.
+Now the church is quite small and there were 29 people in the audience (yes, I counted) and so you can imagine how well all of this carried.
 The musicians took it in their stride and just carried on with the performance.
 What it is to be able to concentrate and shut out everything else!
 I was more interested in the conversation going on across the aisle.

 “What’s happening now, then?
 Eh?
 I said what’s happening now?”